Navigation auf uzh.ch

 Understanding the Housing Crisis

-In the last decade the rampant housing crisis of most European cities has led to an increase in protest and, in some places, to legislations that restricts the profit driven development of housing.
-Cities such as (most prominently) Berlin and Barcelona have enhanced the regulation of the housing sector following decades of deregulation in the rental market.
-In this course, these cities have also been witnessing renewed resistance by institutional investors against rent policies that put a halt on the profit driven development of urban housing.
+In the last decade the rampant housing crisis of European cities has fostered increasing protest and, in some places, legislations that restricts the profit driven development of housing.
+Cities such as (most prominently) Basel, Geneva, Berlin and Barcelona have reregulated housing construction and rent following decades of deregulation in the rental market.
+In this course, these cities have also witnessed renewed resistance by institutional investors, homeowner associations and other property interests against rent policies that put a halt on the profit-driven development of urban housing.

 This Master Thesis investigates the housing industries’ attempt to influence housing policies through discursive strategies, lobbying, and open political protest: What narratives and strategies does the housing industry use to counter policy attempts to hinder unfettered profit making in the housing sector?
-The thesis project could pursue a discourse analysis of how the housing crisis is framed in this protest or analyse the multifold strategies that investors pursue to circumvent legislation.
-The analysis could focus on Berlin’s “rent cap” or other international policy measures that restrict rent increases.
+The project could pursue a discourse analysis of how the housing crisis is framed in this protest or analyse the multifold strategies that investors pursue to circumvent legislation.
+The analysis could focus on Swiss or international policy measures that restrict rent increases or strengthen regulatory power.

 Betreuung: Hanna Hilbrandt